 Once the online application has been submitted, applicants will receive a response via email within 1 business day in most cases.
 However, it is recommended to apply some days in advance, in order to allow sufficient processing time in the event that additional information is required.

-All applicants from South Korean with dual citizenship must travel using the same passport provided when completing the online application for their NZeTA.
+All applicants from South Korean with dual citizenship must travel using the passport provided when completing the online application for their NZeTA.

 South Korean passport holders will receive their New Zealand eTA in PDF format via email.
 The NZeTA remains electronically linked to the traveller’s passport, which eliminates the need for a physical stamp on a passport page.

-Entry Requirements for South Korean Citizens to Visit New Zealand
+Entry requirements for South Korean citizens to visit New Zealand

 There are certain requirements that all foreigners from eligible countries travelling to New Zealand, including those from South Korea, must fulfil in order to obtain an NZeTA.
 They include: